alexacarlson/DeepDesign2019/README.md

 	— a container (with code dependencies and packages pre-installed) — a command to execute (i.e. python main.py or nvidia-smi)

-## SETTING UP PAPERSPACE:
+## INSTALLING/SETTING UP PAPERSPACE:

 The following describes the installation process for the paperspace CLI (command line interface) using paperspace-node.
 More detailed installation instructions can be found at: (https://www.npmjs.com/package/paperspace-node)

-**Step 1:** Install npm
+**Step 1:** Install npm and node.js on your local machine/computer This is a package manager that we will use to install paperspace-node.
-For windows installation steps: (https://www.guru99.com/download-install-node-js.html)
+For detailed windows installation steps: (https://www.guru99.com/download-install-node-js.html)

 **Step 2:** Make a Paperspace account
 This is done via the website (https://www.paperspace.com).
 You need a credit card on file to use any machine.